aruntheja-3/Ansible-Practice/README.md

 **Playbooks**

 So what the heck is a playbook and YAML file?
 Well, the playbooks themselves are [YAML files](https://en.wikipedia.org/wiki/YAML), which can be a little funky at first but are at least human-readable.
-Here's an example of a playbook below, in which we'll be writing something similar to host WordPress [thanks Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-create-ansible-playbooks-to-automate-system-configuration-on-ubuntu).
+Here's an example of a playbook below, in which we'll be writing something similar to host WordPress ([thanks Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-create-ansible-playbooks-to-automate-system-configuration-on-ubuntu)).
 Same as above... don't panic.
 We'll work through this slowly.

 ```
 ---